kenchan323/k_personal_projects/README.md

 portfolio_construction
 -
     - script_risk_budget.py: To solve for portfolio risk budgeting optimal solutions using both convex and non-convex problems.
-It can be shown that the former gives a more optimal solution than the latter.
+It can be shown that the former gives a more optimal solution than the latter (as a global minima is guaranteed to be found in a convex problem).
     - script_max_diversification.py: To solve for a MDP (maximum diversification portfolio) using scipy optimiser.

-senator_trade_backtest (WIP)
+senator_trade_backtest
 -
     - Using Selenium Chrome webdriver, scrape down all the submitted trades of US senator from the US Senate financial disclousre webpage.
-Then carry out event study to understand subsequent performance of stocks over a certain horizon after each Senator trade was carried out (using yfinance - Yahoo Finance API as price data source).
+Then carry out event study to understand subsequent performance of stocks over a certain horizon after each Senator trade was carried out (using yfinance - Yahoo Finance API as pricing data source).
+So effectively treating each Senator's trade as a long/short signal.

 web_scraper / fsa_rating (WIP)
 -
-    - Scrape (using Selenium with Chrome driver) FSA (Food Standards Agency) hygiene ratings on takeaways restaurants within proximity of a postcode based on JustEat listings
+    - Scrape (using Selenium with Chrome driver) FSA (Food Standards Agency) hygiene ratings on takeaways restaurants within proximity of a postcode based on JustEat listings.

 web_scraper / levis_web_check (WIP)
 -
     - Continuous price scraping (using Selenium with Chrome driver) on selected item listings on the Levis UK e-commerce store.
-Once a price drop (or change) is detected, an email alert is sent to the user
+Once a price drop (or change) is detected, an email alert is sent to the user.